by Amy Venzke December 15, 2019 5 min read

 With its ability to convert from a single stroller into a double, the Baby Jogger City Select was already one of the most popular strollers on the market.
 Then, Baby Jogger one-upped its best seller by introducing a new-and-improved version: the City Select LUX.

 The City Select LUX builds on the features of the City Select by adding new colors and fabrics, all-wheel suspension, four new configurations, new accessories and more.
 Plus, the City Select LUX manages to fold 30 percent smaller than its predecessor.

-The City Select LUX isn't replacing the City Select: Both strollers will be available indefinitely.
+The City Select LUX isn't replacing the City Select: Both strollers are available simultaneously.
 So is it worth upgrading to the LUX for an extra $100+?

 Decide which stroller is right for you in our Baby Jogger City Select vs. City Select LUX stroller comparison.

 This comparison references the City Select, which was refreshed in 2019, and the City Select LUX, which debuted in 2017.
 As of 2021, Baby Jogger has discontinued both versions of the stroller and replaced them with the City Select 2.

 See this comparison for the differences between the new City Select 2 and the previous models, City Select and City Select LUX.

 With its upgraded features, the City Select Lux costs $100 more than the City Select.
 See below for a price comparison of each model as a single and double stroller.

 With upgraded foam-filled wheels and all-wheel suspension, the City Select LUX has better maneuverability than the original City Select, which has only front-wheel suspension and plastic front wheels.